Ever since 2020, the world has seemed a lot more unpredictable.Â

 In the world of PR agencies, many professionals in the industry have to act as both a public relations practitioner and a liaison between their brand contacts and the decision-makers at those companies.
 Helping these brands understand why budgets should not pause during a time like this is just one part of the job that doesnât necessarily have to do with sponsored content strategy.

-Weâve been seeing a major slowdown in getting campaigns out the door, and a majority of the time this is happening because brands are afraid to commit.
+We’ve noticed a massive shift in budget approval timelines, and a majority of the time this is happening because brands are afraid to commit.
 The PR teams understand the importance, but the higher-ups who approve spend are rightfully hesitant to spend more money in times like these.

 [Read More: On Working in Communications During a Global Crisis]